You can now easily make soft, fluffy idlis and thin, crispy dosas using homemade idli dosa batter, made in an instant pot!

 There is so much you can do with this dosa idli batter!

 Sometimes spreading out the batter so that it’s thin enough to make dosas can be tricky.
-If you find yourself having trouble spreading out the batter to make thin dosas or just feel like trying something new then try making something called uttapam!
+If you find yourself having trouble spreading out the batter to make thin dosas or feel like trying something new, then make something called uttapam!
 Uttapam is basically just a thicker dosa with toppings cooked into it (think: thick dosa pancake).

 This batter is made up of rice and lentils and can be used to make soft steamed rice patties or crispy crepes.
 You can store the batter in your fridge for about a week or in the freezer for about a month.
 Use the batter to make idlis the first couple days, then use the batter to make crispy dosas or savory “pancakes” the rest of the week.
 One note, be sure to use rice that is labeled “Idli rice” when making this recipe.
 Idli rice is short grain parboiled rice and can be easily found at any Indian grocery store or on Amazon.